Every year we experience between four and six eclipses, solar and lunar.

 A solar eclipse may be total, partial, or annular.
 A total eclipse occurs when the moon completely covers the sun.

 A partial solar eclipse occurs when the moon only partially covers the sun – it looks like a dark shadow has taken a bit out of the sun from our perspective.

 And an annular solar eclipse is when the moon fully passes over the sun but is not at the right angle to be perceived as completely covering the sun so the eclipse appears as a dark shadow covering the sun but with a ring of fire all around it like a halo.

 Lunar eclipses follow a similar pattern.
 There are total, partial, and penumbral.
 Total and partial are what you would expect and penumbral is a subtle lunar eclipse that occurs when the moon is shadowed by earth but not completely in any one place.

-For our purposes we will just deal with the major categories of eclipse – solar and lunar.
+For our purposes, we will just deal with the major categories of an eclipse – solar and lunar.

 Each kind of eclipse no doubt has its own energetic signature and while I can hazard a guess about how they would work out, I have not made as close of a study of the different kinds of eclipse up to this point.
 Here is what I have observed:

 Lunar eclipses – they occur more frequently than solar eclipses and they are visible to greater numbers of people.
 The phenomena is planet earth moving in between the full moon and the sun, therefore casting a shadow over the moon that results in the complete blacking out or subtle darkening of la luna.

 Traditionally the Full Moon helps us “see in the dark” its light allows us to notice the aspects of our life that are normally hidden or at the very least de-emphasized.